Connections - DD Residential

 What is Connections?

-Colonial Behavioral Health (CBH) operates three Medicaid Waiver group homes for adults with developmental disabilities known as the “Connections” program.
+Colonial Behavioral Health (CBH) operates two Medicaid Waiver group homes for adults with developmental disabilities known as the “Connections” program.
 The Connections program assists residents with living independently in the community to the greatest extent possible.
 Based on individual need, instructional activities and staff support are provided to help individuals improve the quality of their daily lives and promote self-determination, wellness, and community integration.